Skip to main content

 Dead In Antares was developed by Ishtar Games.

-Dead In Antares has received positive reviews from players.
+Dead In Antares has received mostly positive reviews from players.
 Most players liked Dead In Antares for its story but disliked it for its replayability.

 Dead In Antares is a single player game.